 Note: with flu (influenza) or a flu-like illness it is common to have a cough that lingers for 1-2 weeks after other symptoms have gone.
-Green sputum does not necessarily mean that you have a secondary chest infection.
-The symptoms to look out for that may indicate a secondary chest infection include a recurrence of a high temperature (fever), worsening of cough, shortness of breath, fast breathing, and chest pain.
+Green phlegm (sputum) does not necessarily mean that you have a secondary chest infection.
+The symptoms to look out for that may indicate a secondary chest infection include:

 Other complications that sometimes occur include a sinus infection and an ear infection.
 Other serious complications are rare, such as brain inflammation (encephalitis).